Superman: Peace on Earth

 Superman: Peace on Earth is a treasury giant prestige format 64-page graphic novel published by DC Comics in November 1998.
-The Man of Steel in an oversized one-shot featuring a cardstock cover with a metallic fifth-color ink.
-As the holiday season approaches, Clark Kent reflects on the poverty suffered by so many throughout the world and decides to use his vast power to feed the starving and impoverished masses.
+The cover depicts Superman in an oversized one-shot featuring a cardstock cover with a metallic fifth-color ink.
+As the holiday season approaches, his alter ego, Clark Kent reflects on the poverty suffered by so many throughout the world and decides to use his vast power to feed the starving and impoverished masses.
 As Superman sets out to accomplish the impossible, he encounters unexpected resistance to his humanitarian efforts.

 Plot

 After helping to start the Christmas season in Metropolis, Superman finds a starving young woman that leads him to look up the topic of world hunger.
-Wanting to help, Superman proposes to the United Nations to help to end world hunger through the gesture of spending a day delivering as much food as he can to settlements that need it anywhere on the planet, an idea met with significant controversy but ultimately given the go-ahead.
+Wanting to help, Superman proposes to the United Nations to help end world hunger through the gesture of spending a day delivering as much food as he can to settlements that need it anywhere on the planet, an idea met with significant controversy but ultimately given the go-ahead.
 With tankers filled with food, Superman flies to starving and impoverished locations all over the Earth, and is met with varying levels of gratitude, praise, fear and frenzy.
 Eventually, Superman arrives in a country whose militarized government warns against his help.
 In response to his persistence, they fire a chemical-weapon missile at where he is, with civilians below.
 He attempts to save the people by sending the cloud of poison into space, but the tanker is damaged and the food is poisoned.
 He stops his mission in the middle, incomplete.
 The international press reports it.
 He returns to Metropolis as Clark Kent.
 He remembers his adoptive father's teachings on farming and the old proverb Give a man a fish and he eats for a day.
 Teach a man how to fish and he eats for a lifetime.
 He decides to be an example to others, sharing his knowledge to anyone in need and hopes to inspire the world.